Overview of Pregnancy Loss

 What are the symptoms of pregnancy loss?

 Vaginal bleeding is the most common symptom of pregnancy loss.
-In later pregnancy, a woman with a stillborn may no longer feel fetal movements.
+In later pregnancy, a pregnant person with a stillborn may no longer feel fetal movements.
 But each type of loss has its own symptoms.
 Always see your healthcare provider for a diagnosis.

 How is pregnancy loss diagnosed?